MarceloDamian/MLNeuralNetwork/README.md

 ## To run models:

-1. To run mutli classifier change directory to neuralnetworks.py
+1. To run mutli classifier change directory to Multi-Class_Neural_Network
 2. Run python3 neuralnet.py in your environment.